Total commitment during a doe hunt in Scotland…

 The groups came together again on each of the two following days to hunt in the different parts of the hunting ground.
 The landscape varied from rugged, rocky coastal stretches through small woods to high up in the highlands.
 By the end of the third day of the hunt most of the participants had bagged three does.
 Since we were the first to hunt here in Scotland with the new cartridge, there was plenty of interest in the collected experience of the other participants.

 The split-second effectiveness of the new cartridge was really impressive, also over larger shot distances.
-Even the professional hunters, who were initially critical of the lead-free cartridge, were eventually won over by the effectiveness of the RWS EVO GREEN Short Rifle.
+Even the professional hunters, who were initially critical of the lead-free cartridge, were eventually won over by the effectiveness of the RWS EVOLUTION GREEN Short Rifle.

 We left Scotland with memories of thrilling stalks and superb days of hunting that will remain with us forever, along with aching muscles which will hopefully be forgotten after a couple of days.